Phase Transitions of Electromagnetically Charged Black Holes in Lovelock Gravity with Nonconstant Curvature Horizons: Abstract

 \section{Abstract}

-We present the most general class of charged black hole solutions in third-order Lovelock gravity within even-dimensional spacetimes in the presence of an electromagnetic field.
-These solutions feature nonconstant-curvature horizons that affect geometry when $n\geq 8$.
-The near-origin behavior of the metric reveals a timelike singularity for electrically charged cases, in contrast to the spacelike singularity found in the uncharged case.
-We investigate thermodynamic stability in both the grand canonical and canonical ensembles.
-In the grand canonical ensemble, stability is determined by the positivity of both the Hessian determinant and the temperature.
-In the canonical ensemble, the sign of the heat capacity governs stability.
-We identify both first- and second-order phase transitions, including a van der Waals–like behavior characterized by instability at intermediate black hole sizes.
-Our results reveal a rich phase structure influenced by Lovelock corrections and electromagnetic fields, and demonstrate how conserved charges affect black hole evaporation and stabilization.
+We present the most general class of charged black hole solutions in third-order Lovelock gravity in even-dimensional spacetimes, incorporating an electromagnetic field and nonconstant-curvature horizons, which significantly influence the geometry for $n\geq 8$.
+Unlike uncharged solutions, the near-origin behavior of the metric exhibits a timelike singularity for the electrically charged black holes.
+Thermodynamic stability is analyzed in both grand canonical and canonical ensembles.
+In the grand canonical ensemble, stability, determined by the positivity of both temperature and the Hessian determinant, imposes a lower bound on the event horizon radius below which black holes become unstable; this bound can vanish for specific electric, magnetic, or metric parameters, allowing stable configurations across all horizon sizes.
+In the canonical ensemble, stability is governed by the heat capacity, revealing both first- and second-order phase transitions.
+First-order transitions occur when the heat capacity vanishes or diverges at unphysical states, while second-order transitions take place between physical states and exhibit van der Waals–like behavior.
+Consequently, small and large black holes remain thermodynamically stable, whereas intermediate-sized configurations are unstable.